Reni-Yeno-H/GalaxySurvivor/README.md

 # GalaxySurvivor
-Game Lab for class CISC 3667
+Game Lab for class CISC 3667 using C# and Unity game engine.